muhammadyasir-dev/dustdb/README.md

 # dustdb
 ### A faster Database  than redis and memcache

-🌟 keep foots clean because dust is inevitable.
+🌟 keep feet clean because dust is inevitable.

 ⠀⠀⠀⢀⡤⣾⠉⠑⡄⠀⠀⠀⠀⠀⠀⠀⠀⢠⠊⠉⣧⢤⡀⠀⠀⠀
 ⠀⢀⣔⠙⡄⠈⡆⠀⢀⠀⠀⠀⠀⠀⠀⠀⠀⠨⠀⢠⠃⢠⠋⣢⡀⠀